Apply Dubai Visa Online

 People of Dubai

-Here is the thing about the people.
-The folks from Dubai are one of the most welcoming folks on earth.
+Here is the thing about the people:.
+The folks from Dubai are some of the most welcoming people on earth.
 They advocate their kindness to the guests of their country.
-It might come to you surprising, but you would be considered rude if you even slightly ignore their hospitality.
+It might come as surprising, but you would be considered rude if you even slightly ignored their hospitality.
 Oops!
-Looks like we can't say no to good, can we?
+It looks like we can't say no to good, can we?

 READ ALSO: DUBAI VISA FOR INDIAN CITIZENS

-The people love and feel honored in inviting tourists to their homes.
-If you are a traveler to this city, you should never choose to ignore the invitation.
+The people love and feel honoured to invite tourists to their homes.
+If you are a traveller to this city, you should never choose to ignore the invitation.
 It is a tradition that the guests of the house are first served with a cup of coffee and cardamom.
-You should never limit yourself with just one cup (It is a small cup).
-You show kindness in return by drinking more than two cups and thanking their hospitality.
-You can hug the men of the house before leaving but you are not allowed to hug the women of the house as it is considered rather inappropriate in Dubai.
+You should never limit yourself to just one cup (it is a small cup).
+You show kindness in return by drinking more than two cups and thanking them for their hospitality.
+You can hug the men of the house before leaving but you are not allowed to hug the women of the house, as it is considered rather inappropriate in Dubai.

 READ ALSO: COUNTRIES ELIGIBLE FOR DUBAI VISA

 You can always hug your life partner, but you cannot hug another woman from the city.
-It doesn't just end with hugging, a public showcase of affection is considered a crime in the city.
+It doesn't just end with hugging; a public showcase of affection is considered a crime in the city.
 However, Dubai can be lenient on certain things.
-Swimsuits and Bikinis are allowed to the private beaches in Dubai and the private swimming pools of Dubai.
-Women cannot enjoy a topless sunbake though.
+Swimsuits and bikinis are allowed on the private beaches in Dubai and the private swimming pools in Dubai.
+Women cannot enjoy a topless sunbake, though.

 Religion in Dubai

-Dubai, in no doubt, is an Islamic city.
-However, Dubai respects the other religions of the world.
+Dubai, no doubt, is an Islamic city.
+However, Dubai respects the other religions in the world.
 Here is a list of the religions found practicing inside the city

 1. Christianity (Both Lutheranism and Catholicism)